fabio-osti/PortunusAdiutor/README.md

 ## Creating a DbContext and User model

-The user model must implement IManagedUser\<TUser, TKey>, the recommended way is trough inheritance of any implementation provided by this library.
+The user model must implement IManagedUser\<TUser>, the recommended way is trough inheritance of any implementation provided by this library.

 Example:
 ```csharp